SubhojeetDas1107/voice-assisted-calculator/README.md

 - Make your changes and commit them
 - Push your changes to the repository
 - Open a pull request
-- Wait for the pull request to be merged
+- Wait for the pull request to be merged!
 - **Thank you!**

 ## Show your support